alt-rahul/5g-edge-app/guides/the-journey.md

 > “It's not the destination, it's the journey” - Ralph Waldo Emerson

-This document will contain descriptive information about the progress made in the past few weeks.
+This document will contain descriptive information about the progress made in the past few weeks. *Warning: Because I'm working on a difficult project,  as a form of entertainment, I made the weekly presenations a completle joke but presented them with all seriousness and with real progress updates.

 ### Week 1